The independent, trusted guide to online education for over 26 years!

 As a result of physical and mental disabilities resulting from active duty, she now has a service dog named Whuffo (a term cheekily referring to someone who has never gone skydiving before) – an ironic namesake as Schinder has completed 330 dives herself.

-Fittingly, Schinder’s current Ph.D. dissertation at Capella is focused on working canines in public safety.
+Fittingly, Schinder’s current Ph.D. dissertation at her university is focused on working canines in public safety.
 For decades, canines have played a critical role in protecting our country, whether their missions include sniffing out narcotics or firearms, or search and rescue, or tracking and trailing.

 As such, their importance continues to grow: According to the Department of Homeland Security, the Explosive Detection Canine Team has grown nearly six-fold from 12 teams during its establishment in 1998.